December 27, 1965 Electronics

 published 1930 - 1988.
 All copyrights hereby acknowledged.

 decisions.
 As the title states, color television manufacturers were, in 1965,

 reliability.
-The price was coming down, but as reported here, still
+The price was coming down, but as reported here, still cost $5

-deal with transistors for a couple more years until the market had more time
+to deal with transistors for a couple more years until the market had more time

 to make up its mind whether to begin.
 A couple firms enthusiastically adopted

 Anxiety Amid Affluence: Why Color-TV Makers Worry

 companies are rushing into transistorization.
 Some are doing it reluctantly,

 By Louis S. Gomolak